 A search and matching service is provided to assist Victorian and Israeli companies seeking to identify partner organisations.

 To complete the partner search you must fill in and submit one of the following two forms:

 Expression of Interest (VISITS) - Challenge Statement

 Completion of this form is an optional step in accessing the Victoria Israel Feasibility and Proof of Concept and VISTECH grants.
-Information will be shared with MATIMOP (Israeli Industry Centre for R & D) to identify potential partner organisations.
+Information will be shared with the Israel Innovation Authority to identify potential partner organisations.